Lencerf/linux/Documentation/admin-guide/mm/kho.rst

     as input file for the KHO payload image.

 ``/sys/kernel/debug/kho/out/scratch_len``
-    To support continuous KHO kexecs, we need to reserve physically contiguous memory regions that will always stay available for future kexec allocations.
-This file describes the length of these memory regions.
-Kexec user space tooling can use this to determine where it should place its payload images.
+    Lengths of KHO scratch regions, which are physically contiguous memory regions that will always stay available for future kexec allocations.
+Kexec user space tools can use this file to determine where it should place its payload images.

 ``/sys/kernel/debug/kho/out/scratch_phys``
-    To support continuous KHO kexecs, we need to reserve physically contiguous memory regions that will always stay available for future kexec allocations.
-This file describes the physical location of these memory regions.
-Kexec user space tooling can use this to determine where it should place its payload images.
+    Physical locations of KHO scratch regions.
+Kexec user space tools can use this file in conjunction to scratch_phys to determine where it should place its payload images.

 ``/sys/kernel/debug/kho/out/sub_fdts/``
     In the KHO finalization phase, KHO producers register their own